phalcon-orphanage/docs/en/tag.md

 ## Data
 ### `setDefault()`
-You can use `setDefault()` to pre populate values for elements generated by [Phalcon\Tag][tag].
+You can use `setDefault()` to pre-populate values for elements generated by [Phalcon\Tag][tag].
 The helpers of this component will retain the values between requests.
 This way you can easily show validation messages without losing entered data.
 Every form helper supports the parameter `value`.
-With it you can specify a value for the helper directly.
+With it, you can specify a value for the helper directly.
 When the parameter is present, any preset value using `setDefault()` or via request will be ignored.

 ```php
 <?php